Lotus 49 Cosworth 1967

 Clark won the opening race of the 1968 season in South Africa, where the first sponshorship-liveried F1 car was unveiled for “Gold Leaf Lotus” by Chapman, but died on 7 April 1968 during an inconsequential F2 race at Hockenheim, Germany, in an accident that to this day remains largely unexplained, when his Lotus left the track and crashed into nearby trees.
 A small plaque — now located behind a protective Armco guardrail — is set in the trees to mark the spot of his tragic death.
 Even more sadly, the Hockenheimring was reconfigured in 2001 to take away its classic long straights

 After all, Jim Clark was the best of the best.

 — Ayrton Senna —

 Jim Clark was an intuitive racer, competing in all classes and disciplines — saying that when he needed to go faster, he would not drive any faster, rather “concentrate harder.”
 He won four straight Belgian GPs at the tremendously difficult Spa-Francorchamps circuit, a track he despised, and was masterful in wet conditions.
-His dominant 1965 season in the in the Lotus 33 — in which he led every lap of every race he finished — is matched in F1 history perhaps only by the spectacular 1988 results of Prost and Senna at McLaren.
+His dominant 1965 season in the Lotus 33 — in which he led every lap of every race he finished — is matched in F1 history perhaps only by the spectacular 1988 results of Prost and Senna at McLaren.
 But the single fact which tells the most about Clark is that only once did he finish second; in other words, if Jim made it to the flag, he invariably made it before anyone else, typically running away into the lead and driving uncontested to the finish.
 Whether Clark, a private and soft-spoken man, would have prospered in the modern era of F1 sponsorship and downforce will never be known, but his absence ended a time of relative innocence in Formula One.
 As Chris Amon, then with Ferrari, said in 1968, “If it could happen to him, what chance did the rest of us have?
 I think we all felt that.
 It seemed like we’d lost our leader.”